 Section 3.1.
 Operation of Loop Trolley and the Services Agreement.
 By executing this Agreement, the parties acknowledge and agree to enter into a Services Agreement in the future describing the details of the Agency's operation of the Loop Trolley including, but not limited to, the hours of operation, cost per service and other conditions under which Agency will operate the Loop Trolley.
 The parties acknowledge and agree that this Agreement, and the Services Agreement, contemplate strictly a fee for the Agency's contractual services to operate the Loop Trolley.
 By entering into this Agreement and the Services Agreement, the Agency is considered an independent contractor, and not a partner or joint venture in the Loop Trolley Project.
-The parties agree that the Services Agreement will address the procedure for documenting and recording all Services provided by the Agency, and for the invoicing of the TDD for the Services performed, and the payment thereof.
+The parties agree that the Services provided by the Agency may be modified at a later date and all modifications to the Services must be in writing.
+The Services Agreement will address the procedure for documenting and recording all Services provided by the Agency, and for the invoicing of the TDD for the Services performed, and the payment thereof.